 Life’s Two Roads (Psalms 1)

-Growing up me and my older brother were best friends.
-We played together in the back-yard and road our bikes together, walked to school together, did everything together, even when I was 11 and he was 14, we went to see the same probation officer together.
+Growing up me and my older brother where best friend’s.
+We played together in the back-yard and road our bikes together, walked to school together, did everything together, even when I was 11 and he was 14, we went to see the same PO together.
 Doing things together was normal.
-One day something abnormal happened, I went to the church one sunday morning 2.6 miles from my house, walking not driving or biking, and within a few months, I gave my life to God.
-I went in one direction in life and my brother never followed, he continue down the path that he went down.
+One day something abnormal happened, I went to the church one sunday morning 2.6 miles from my house, walking, and within weeks, I gave my life to God.
+I went one direction in life and my brother never followed, he continue down the path that he went down.
 Stick with me and i’ll tell you how this story ends.

 The passage we are going to be looking at is Psalms 1.
 Now we can get deep into the theological and historical roots of this passage, but it’s not really going to matter much.
 I just want to focus on just the meaning behind this passage.
 Not so much why it was written, but for what it’s talking about mainly.
 I think we can get side-tracked trying to figure out what X stands for, when we are looking at Y and Z. Let’s focus on X for now.
 As in, lets focus on the meaning of this passage.